Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

 Garden soils lose fertility with time, subjecting plants to inadequate nutrients.
 When you notice signs of low soil fertility in your garden, you need to immediately apply appropriate fertilizers to your flowers.

+I tried a number of flower fertilizers without success before I found Dr. Earth Bud and Bloom Booster.
 So why is it the best fertilizer for these plants?
 Well, it is packed with a myriad of nutrients that continue to be released several months after application.
-It contains 7 strains of beneficial soil microbes and 8 strains of ecto and endo mycorrhizae.
+It contains seven strains of beneficial soil microbes and eight strains of ecto and endo mycorrhizae.
 The latter improves drought resistance, among other benefits.

-In addition, it is 100% organic and natural, doesn't contain GMO's, safe for people and pet and comes in a sprayer can - so it is ready to spray and you don't have to look for a sprayer.
-You can also get the powdery one, mix it with water as recommend and apply with this sprayer.
-It is available in a number of sizes, so you can always find a size that suits the number of your flowers.
+In addition, it is 100% organic and natural, doesn't contain GMOs, and is safe for people and pets.
+Moreover, it is available in a number of sizes, so you can always find a size that suits the number of your flowers.

 Weeds compete for resources with useful plants and can harbor pests and diseases.
 In order to get the best from your flowers, you need to remove any weeds that grow in your garden.

-If you are growing flowers in a smaller garden or using pots, you can control weeds by just uprooting them.
-For a larger garden, you need to use garden tools like hoe and pick, and you can weed after every one week.
+If you are growing flowers in a smaller garden or using pots and vases, you can control weeds by just uprooting them.
+For a larger garden, you need to use garden tools like a hoe and pick, and you can weed after every week.

 4. Mulch Your Flowers

-Mulching is mainly done to help soil retain moisture, and is recommended in places with water scarcity.
+Mulching involves covering soil with natural or synthetic materials.
+It is mainly done to help soil retain moisture, and is recommended in places with water scarcity.
 This garden practice has other benefits such as controlling weeds and regulating soil temperature.
-And in case you didn't know, it involves covering soil with natural or synthetic materials.

 Sunlight is the source of energy in plants, and so you need to ensure that your flowers are getting enough of it.
-Some flowers need many hours of sunlight every day while others need just a few hours.
-So you need to know the light requirements of your perennials in order to provide them with enough light.
+Some flowers need many hours of sunlight every day while others, like the indoors, need just a few hours.
+So you need to know the light requirements of your plants in order to provide them with enough light.

 6. Prevent and Control Pests